voothi/20241223170748-kardenwort/README.md

 **Setup Steps:**

 1.  **Clone the Repositories**:
     Clone all three projects into a common parent directory.
-For example, if you have a `projects` folder, the structure should look like this:
+For example, create a folder named `kardenwort-ecosystem` and clone the repositories inside it.
+    ```bash
+    mkdir kardenwort-ecosystem
+    cd kardenwort-ecosystem
+    git clone https://github.com/kardenwort/20250913122858-kardenwort.git
+    git clone https://github.com/kardenwort/20250913123240-kardenwort-anki-csv-importer.git
+    git clone https://github.com/kardenwort/20250913123501-kardenwort-anki-templates.git
     ```
-    projects/
+    Your final structure will be:
+    ```
+    kardenwort-ecosystem/
     ├── 20250913122858-kardenwort/
     ├── 20250913123240-kardenwort-anki-csv-importer/
     └── 20250913123501-kardenwort-anki-templates/
     ```
-    ```bash
-    git clone https://github.com/kardenwort/20250913122858-kardenwort.git
-    git clone https://github.com/kardenwort/20250913123240-kardenwort-anki-csv-importer.git
-    git clone https://github.com/kardenwort/20250913123501-kardenwort-anki-templates.git
-    ```

 2.  **Import the Anki Template**:
     In the `20250913123501-kardenwort-anki-templates` project, navigate to the `decks-for-first-initialize-templates` directory.
 Choose the latest version folder (e.g., `v1.0.0`), select **one** of the `.apkg` deck files inside, and import it into Anki Desktop.
 This will automatically add and configure the required note type.

 3.  **Set up a Shared Python Environment**:
-    We will create a single virtual environment outside the project folders to manage dependencies for the entire ecosystem.
+    We will create a single virtual environment one level above the project folders.
+This keeps the project directories clean and allows all scripts to use the same set of installed packages.
     ```bash
-    # Ensure you are in the parent directory (e.g., 'projects/') that contains the cloned repositories.
+    # First, navigate into the main project directory
+    cd 20250913122858-kardenwort

-    # Create the virtual environment
+    # Create the virtual environment in the parent directory (../)
-    python -m venv kardenwort-env
+    python -m venv ../20250914043440-kardenwort-spacy-env

     # Activate it
-    kardenwort-env\Scripts\activate  # Windows
+    ../20250914043440-kardenwort-spacy-env/Scripts/Activate.ps1  # Windows (PowerShell)
-    # source kardenwort-env/bin/activate # macOS/Linux
+    # source ../20250914043440-kardenwort-spacy-env/bin/activate # macOS/Linux

-    # Navigate into the main project directory to install its requirements
-    cd 20250913122858-kardenwort

-    # Install all required dependencies from the lock file
+    # Now that the environment is active, install dependencies from the requirements file
     pip install -r requirements.txt

     # Download SpaCy language models